 7. Portable Heating Options

 There are a whole load of portable heating options for your three-season room.
-They tend to be more affordable than some of the other items on this list, but they can be highly effective at keeping the room temperate and pleasant to relax and unwind in.
+They tend to be more affordable than getting radiant heating and some of the other items on this list, but they can be highly effective at keeping the room temperate and pleasant to relax and unwind in.

 Space heaters and electric fireplaces are the most popular and effective types of portable heaters.